renpy/renpy/sphinx/source/config.rst

     game, in pixels.
 If not set, the height of the window defaults to :var:`config.screen_width`.

+.. var:: config.pre_screenshot_actions = [ Hide("notify", immediately=True), ... ]

+    A list of actions that are run before a screenshot is taken.
+This is intended to hide transient elements that should not be shown in the screenshot.

 .. var:: config.preload_fonts = [ ... ]

     A list of the names of TrueType and OpenType fonts that Ren'Py should